 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.

 Now in verses 14 through 16, Paul takes up the subject of illumination.
-Illumination is God’s intervention on our behalf for a believer to understand the Word of God.
-First, Paul deals with why the non-believer cannot understand divine phenomenon.
+Illumination is God’s intervention on the believer’s behalf to understand the Word of God.
+First, Paul deals with why the non-believer cannot understand divine phenomena.

 But the natural man does not receive the things of the Spirit of God,

 The word “natural” means soulish.
 We get our word “psychology” from this word.
 The” natural man” is all soul, pure psychology, and no spirit.
-He has natural capacity but no spiritual capacity.
+He has natural capacity but no spiritual capacity (psuchikos).
 He does not have the capacity to relate to God because he has had only one birth; he has not had a second birth.
 He may outwardly be very moral or righteous, but inwardly he is dead to God.
+He is no more than a soul and without spiritual capacity.
+He cannot connect to God.

 for they are foolishness to him;

-The “things of the Spirit of God” are foolishness to him.
-He has negative volition toward divine truth.
+The “things of the Spirit of God” are foolishness to the non-Christian.
+His starting point is negative volition toward divine truth; that is his presupposition about truth.
+He believes that all he needs is his own perception of reality.

 nor can he know them, because they are spiritually discerned.